Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Introduction

 \section{Introduction}

 The matrix completion problem involves imputing the missing values of a matrix from an incomplete, and possibly noisy sampling of its entries.
 In general, without making any assumption about the entries of the matrix, the matrix completion problem is ill-posed and it is impossible to recover the matrix uniquely.
-However, if the matrix to be recovered has some intrinsic structure (e.g., low rank structure), it is possible to design algorithms which exactly estimate the missing entries.
-Indeed, the performance of convex methods for low-rank matrix completion problems have been extensively studied in noiseless settings \cite{candes2009exact, candes2010power, keshavan2010matrix, recht2011simpler, gross2011recovering}, in noisy settings where the observations are affected by additive noise \cite{keshavan2009matrix, candes2010matrix, koltchinskii2011nuclear, rohde2011estimation, cai2013matrix, klopp2014noisy, lafond2015low}, and in settings where the observations are non-linear (e.g., highly-quantized or Poisson distributed observation) functions of the underlying matrix entry (see, \cite{davenport20141, plan2014high, soni2014estimation}).
-Recent works which explore robust recovery of low-rank matrices under malicious corruptions which are sparse include \cite{candes2011robust, hsu2011robust, xu2012robust, chen2013low}.
+However, if the matrix to be recovered has some intrinsic structure (e.g., low rank structure), it is possible to design algorithms that exactly estimate the missing entries.
+Indeed, the performance low-rank matrix completion methods have been extensively studied in noiseless settings \cite{candes2009exact, candes2010power, keshavan2010matrix, recht2011simpler, gross2011recovering}, in noisy settings where the observations are affected by additive noise \cite{keshavan2009matrix, candes2010matrix, koltchinskii2011nuclear, rohde2011estimation, cai2013matrix, klopp2014noisy, lafond2015low}, and in settings where the observations are non-linear (e.g., highly-quantized or Poisson distributed observation) functions of the underlying matrix entry (see, \cite{davenport20141, plan2014high, soni2014estimation}).
+Recent works which explore robust recovery of low-rank matrices under malicious sparse corruptions include \cite{candes2011robust, hsu2011robust, xu2012robust, chen2013low}.

 A notable advantage of using low-rank models is that the estimation strategies involved in completing such matrices can be cast into efficient convex methods which are well-understood and suitable to analyses.
 The fundamental estimation error characteristics for more general completion problems, for example, those employing general bilinear factor models, have not (to our knowledge) been fully characterized.
 In this work we provide several new results in this direction.
 Our focus here is on matrix completion problems under \emph{sparse factor model} assumptions, where the matrix to be estimated is well-approximated by a product of two matrices, one of which is sparse.
 Such models have been motivated by a variety of applications in dictionary learning, subspace clustering, image demosaicing, and various machine learning problems (see, e.g. the discussion in \cite{soni2014noisy}).
 Here, we investigate fundamental lower bounds on the achievable estimation error for these problems in several specific noise scenarios -- additive Gaussian noise, additive heavier-tailed (Laplace) noise, Poisson-distributed observations, and highly-quantized (e.g., one-bit) observations.
 Our analyses compliment the upper bounds provided recently in \cite{soni2014noisy} for complexity-penalized maximum likelihood estimation methods, and establish that the error rates obtained in \cite{soni2014noisy} are nearly minimax optimal (as long as the nominal number of measurements is large enough).